eliasmagn/msm8953-chota/roadmap.md

   `power_supply_changed()` notifications immediately surface sink and charge-through transitions while only firing once per policy decision after the mutex is released.
+- Fault-inject or instrument regulator transactions to ensure OTG enable and disable callbacks now propagate hardware write failures back to consumers instead of silently succeeding.
 - Check early boot logs to ensure the initial `OTG policy` line reports `none -> ...` only after real notifications arrive, confirming the explicit policy reset.
 - Prepare upstream submission for the documented